prashantrao21/Housing-Data/README.md

 # Housing-Prices
-The csv file contains pricing data on 546 houses in Deklhi region of India.
+The csv file contains pricing data on 546 houses in Delhi region of India.